phylum-dev/phylum-ci/README.md

 The `phylum-init` script entry point will return a zero (0) exit code when it completes successfully and a one (1) otherwise.

-The `phylum-ci` script entry point will also return a zero (0) exit code when it completes successfully or one of the following non-zero codes otherwise:
+The `phylum-ci` script entry point will return a zero (0) exit code when it completes successfully or one of the following non-zero codes otherwise:

 |Exit Code|Meaning|